 Interior Drainage Systems

 Sealed interior drain tile systems are one of the most important aspects of residential waterproofing and moisture control.
 Drain tile systems are also one of the most misunderstood aspects.
-Because these systems are buried and cannot be easily modified or corrected, it is very important that they are installed correctly.
+Because these systems are buried and cannot be easily modified or corrected, they must be installed correctly.

 The process of installing a sealed interior drainage system is usually less expensive and less evasive than exterior waterproofing.
 A perimeter drainage system will still prevent unsightly water on the basement floor and flooding.
 If it is sealed, a drainage system can turn a basement into a valuable living space.
 Cracked basement walls will need to be injected with epoxy or polyurethane to seal out water.
 If cracking is significant, an exterior waterproofing system should be installed.

 An interior drainage system is not waterproofing.
 Interior drain systems are water management agents that relieve excess water from around and under your foundation and direct it to your sump pump system.
-Contact us today to learn more.
+Contact Reliable Waterproofing & Masonry today to learn more.